Have you ever made a batch of pickles that weren’t crisp and they’re just not enjoyable in their fresh form?

 Instructions

-- Dry for 12 to 24 hours, until pickle pieces crumble in your hand.
+- Dry thoroughly for 12 to 24 hours, until pieces snap and crumble in your hand.

-- Pulverize pieces into a powder using a food processor, or a mortar and pestle.
+- Pulverize pieces into a powder using a blender, food processor, or a mortar and pestle.

-- Store in an airtight container in a cool place, away from direct light, heat, and moisture.
+- Store powder in an airtight container in a cool place, away from direct light, heat, and moisture.
+Lasts years if kept in these conditions.